College of Education (University of Illinois Urbana-Champaign): Departments

 The departments of Education Policy Studies, Human Resource Education, and Educational Organization and Leadership merged and became what is known as now the Department of Education Policy, Organization and Leadership.

 Curriculum and Instruction

 The Department of Curriculum and Instruction prepares students on the issues of teaching, learning, and child development.
-This department is ranked #5 in the nation, according to U.S. News & World Report.
+This department is ranked #12 in the nation, according to U.S. News & World Report.

-Special education
+Special Education

 The Department of Special Education focuses on the education of students with intellectual and learning disabilities from birth to age 21.
+This department is ranked #7 in the nation, according to U.S. News & World Report.

+Dr. Samuel Kirk, known to some as "the father of Special Education" was a faculty member of the College.
+Kirk founded the Institute for Research on Exceptional Children in 1952 to increase knowledge about exceptional children and improve the effectiveness of special education programs by conducting systematic, longitudinal, and comprehensive interdisciplinary research.

+In 1963, in a speech to an education conference, Professor Kirk coined and defined the term “learning disabilities.”
+His speech had led to major impact on social policies and provided a framework and language for this new academic field.

+Through his research he concluded that early education can increase intelligence, a discovery which led to the creation of Head Start, a federally-funded program that provides educational, health, and social services to underprivileged preschoolers to this day.

+Kirk was appointed by President Lyndon B. Johnson’s administration in 1964 as the founding director of the Division of Handicapped Children and Youth under the U.S. Office of Education.

 Educational Psychology

 The Department of Educational Psychology offers graduate program in the study of how students learn in different educational environments.
+This department is ranked #7 in the nation, according to U.S. News & World Report.

 Department of Education Policy, Organization and Leadership

 The Department of Education Policy, Organization and Leadership offers study mainly on the rules and regulations that governs the proceeding of a learning environment.
 There are also nine online programs available for on-campus or international students.
 The department is one of the largest in the college, with over 380 graduate students on campus and 1,800 students enrolled in the on-line programs.